 Stockton Borough will be a safe place, with crime rates remaining below the national average.
 Life expectancy will continue to rise, with a reduction in the gap between life expectancy in the Borough and national averages.
-In the design of new developments, the provision of facilities and the enhancement of the existing environment, the safety of residents and visitors in addition to helping to mitigate the effects of climate change, will continue to be an integral consideration.
+In the design of new developments, the provision of facilities and the enhancement of the existing environment, the safety of residents and visitors will continue to be an integral consideration.
 Communities will take pride in the local environment, and share responsibility for maintaining and improving their surroundings.
 Reduction in pollution will improve air and water quality in the Borough.
-Development will be steered towards areas- which are at low risk of flooding, or to sites where acceptable mitigation measures can be put in place without making other areas more liable to flooding.
+Development will be steered towards areas which are at low risk of flooding, or to sites where acceptable mitigation measures can be put in place without making other areas more liable to flooding.
 Sustainable drainage systems will be integral to development, reducing the risk of flooding and ground water pollution and helping to provide an attractive, diverse environment.